Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 Built in 1859, this limestone lighthouse has a narrow stone stairway to the top of the tower.
 The lighthouse tower is 21 metres high and stands at an elevation of 100 metres above sea level.

-The Cape Schanck Lighthouse is one of the first lighthouses that was built in Australia and among the very few that is still operating.
+The Cape Schanck Lighthouse is one of the first lighthouses that was built in Australia and among the very few that are still operating.

 At night, the light from this powerful lantern of 1,000,000 candelas is visible to ships that are as far as 48 km out at sea.